fjvallarino/monomer/tasks.md

   - Look for opportunities to reduce code duplication (CompositeWidget and BaseContainer)
   - Check threadDelay usage: https://stackoverflow.com/questions/33149324/haskell-ghc-per-thread-memory-costs
   - Check if using [lifted-async](https://github.com/maoe/lifted-async) is worth it
+  - Look for alternatives to NanoVG
+    - Check ImDrawList.
+Support for OpenGL/Metal/Vulkan out of the box
-  - Implement SDL_Surface + Cairo backend
+    - Check SDL_Surface + Cairo backend.
+It most likely won't happen
   - Can we cache some drawing operations?
   - Add new request types (drag started, drag stopped, drag cancelled)
   - Add new events (drag hover)
   - SDL supports Drag and Drop integration with OS